zesk/build/docs/tools/deployment.md

 #### Arguments

+- `--env-file envFile - Optional.
+File.
+Environment file to load` - can handle any format.
 - `--debug` - Optional.
 Flag.
 Enable debugging.
 - `--first` - Optional.
 Flag.
 When it is the first deployment, use this flag.
 - `--home deployPath` - Required.
 Directory.
 Path where the deployments database is on remote system.
 Uses